 Every thing we do is led by volunteers, we have no paid employees or overheads.
 Most of our expenses have been paid out of our own pockets, though recently we have started receiving donations from people we have helped or have been impressed with the work we do.

 All our costs relate directly to our aims.
 No bills can be paid unless 2 signatories have authorised the payment.
 In an average year our total costs are no more than €500.
-We are happy to provide our annual accounts on request.

 For more information on the founders of Dual Diagnosis Ireland, please click here.